ph0sec/zer0m0n/README.md

 ===========

 Compile the driver sources with the Windows Driver Kit (WDK).
 For the application, we use Visual C++ 2008 Express Edition, but you should be able to use other ones :].
 Don't forget to include WDK librairies to be able to use the Filter Communication Port features.

+To be able to compile the VS 2010 projects, add environment variable `$WDKPATH` to point to the WKD installation direcotry (for example C:\WinDDK\7600.16385.1).

 FAQ
 ===